 In a truck, the leaf springs are the main suspension components keeping your wheels moving smoothly over bumps and potholes without transferring the jarring motion to the body.
 By spreading the load more widely over the vehicle's chassis, these springs make for a much smoother ride and provide more comfort for your passengers.
-Without leaf springs and the rest of your vehicle’s suspension, your drive would be extremely uncomfortable.
+Your drive would be extremely uncomfortable without leaf springs and the rest of your vehicle’s suspension.

 What Does Towing / Hauling have to do with Truck Leaf Springs?

 Rear suspensions subjected to the daily grind of carrying heavy loads or towing equipment trailers eventually begin to soften as the added weight takes its toll on the stock springs.
 When a truck is fully loaded, the weight can shift to the back, causing the headlights to aim upwards while bottoming out the rear suspension.
 This ultimately results in lighter steering and unpredictable braking.
 Additionally, a truck under consistently heavy loads also becomes unbalanced and creates unfavorable angles for drive train components.
 Your tires will start to show wear much faster, and may begin to form uneven patterns of baldness.
 At the very least, the vehicle will need to work much harder just to function, with the strain of the weight adding up to higher repair bills and maintenance costs.

 The addition of a helper air spring, airbag, or air suspension spring to the system can make a ‘day and night’ difference in your towing experience, alleviating the aforementioned towing ails by adding additional support on demand.
 The result is better overall control of the vehicle and a safer, smoother ride.